NOAA-GSL/SENA-c_sw/ref/README.md

 4. I get `git-lfs smudge -- 'data/inputs/c_sw_12x24.nc': git-lfs: command not found` when cloning.

 Your version of git does not support git-lfs.
 Install git-lfs or load a version of git that supports it.

+5. I get unresolved symbols when testing / running the kernel

+You probably need to add the paths of your compiler and/or NetCDF libraries to `LD_LIBRARY_PATH`.